Valentine Primary School

 - There is a hook to engage children and an outcome to showcase their learning to a named audience.

-- Our project display is a class mind-map which shows the journey of our learning, the knowledge and skills we have gained and the answers we have found to our questions
+- Our project display shows the journey of our learning, the knowledge and skills we have gained and the answers we have found to our questions

 - All writing has a clear purpose and audience